Microscope Crew

 What is a Scanning Electron Microscope?

-A scanning electron microscope produces a high-resolution image of a surface of a sample using a focused electron beam.
+A scanning electron microscope produces a high-resolution image of the surface of a sample using a focused electron beam.
 The images created by a scanning electron microscope give information about the topography and composition of the material’s surface.

 The electron beam does not pass through the sample in a scanning electron microscope.
 Instead, it scans the object’s surface under examination to produce a highly magnified image.
 A scanning electron microscope resolving power is much higher than light and stereo microscopes.
 It is initially increased by using an electromagnetic lens and further multiplied using a shorter wavelength produced by the electron beam.